Registration is open! Join us for the next live-stream Exposome Boot Camp on July 21-22, 2022.

 Each participant is required to have a personal laptop.
 If you would like to participate in the hands-on data labs offered by the Boot Camp, you will need to have R downloaded and installed prior to the first day of the workshop as all lab sessions will be done on your personal laptop.
 R is available for free download and installation on Mac, PC, and Linux devices.

-Knowing basic R platform and commands is recommended, but not required, for the Boot Camp as noted in the prerequisites above to get the most out of the lab sessions.
+As noted in the prerequisites above, knowing basic R platform and commands is recommended, but not required, to get the most out of the lab sessions.
 If you are new to R or need a refresher, review the below tutorials to be well prepared for the labs:

 Download R: R is the free software programming language we will use.
 Choose the correct version for your laptop: Mac/Windows